aladur/QtScripts/README.md

 ## downloadAndRebuildQt5.sh

 Shell script to be used to download and build Qt5 on Windows.
-It can e.g. with bash shell which comes with [Git for Windows](https://git-scm.com/download/win).
+It is executable with bash shell which comes with [Git for Windows](https://git-scm.com/download/win).

 ### Syntax
 ```